trongtb88/locationsvc/README.md

     #DB_HOST=127.0.0.1 # For running the app without docker
     #DB_NAME=location_db
 ```
-5. UNcomment all values for docker
+5. Go to file .env, uncomment all values for docker
 ```
     #for docker
     DB_DRIVER=mysql